Investing in the future

 The EPP Group wants to unleash the innovative power of young entrepreneurs.
 If Europe does not want their best brains to leave, while the rest watch their hopes of a job disappear when our companies move outside the EU, we need to emphasise entrepreneurship in training and education projects.
 Young people must also be able to take full advantage of the Digital Single Market to find and create high-quality jobs.
 We want to free start-ups from unnecessary bureaucracy so young entrepreneurs can focus on what they do best: innovate!

-Today, the European Parliament’s (EP) Culture and Education Committee presented its...
+Today, the European Parliament’s Culture and Education Committee adopted the Report on...